The Master's examination is comprised of the module examinations completed during the Master's degree course and the Master's thesis.

 GROUND-BASED ANALYSIS OF ICE-MICROPHYSICS IN ARCTIC BOUNDARY LAYER CLOUDS

-97 KB
+PDF 97 KB

-TRADE WIND CUMULUS IN A CHANGING CLIMATE
+TRADE WIND CUMULUS IN A warming CLIMATE

 Supervisor Dr. Maximilian Maahn